 Clip not be representative of the Blu-ray version.

-So that’s The Tingler (1959) Blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.
+That concludes The Tingler (1959) blu-ray review, don’t forget to keep a look out for the rest of the William Castle boxset reviews.

 Summary: The Tingler (1959) Blu-ray Review